microsoft/pxt/docs/writing-docs/snippets.md

 ### project

-The **project** snippet takes the URL of a shared project and renders the code, in blocks, of that entire project.
+The **project** snippet take the code from a shared project and render it blocks, for the entire project.
+The project is specified by its share URL.

     ```project
     https://makecode.com/_h5A28L06PWxd